alexander-heimbuch/watch-together/README.md

 2. Run `npm install`
 3. Run `npm run dev` to start the development environment
 4. use `http://localhost:3000/example` to get an interactive example

+## Deployment

+1. Change the APP_ROOT in `docker-compose.yml`
+2. Adapt the `Caddyfile` accordingly
+3. Checkout the repo on your server and run `docker-compose up -d`

 ## Functionality